fartbagxp/jump-host/README.md

 ## Development

+### Prerequisites

-To develop in this repository, this is a list of pre-requistics to setup.
+To develop in this repository, this is a list of prerequisites to setup.

 * Install [python 2.7](https://www.python.org/downloads/)